pcdshub/engineering_tools/README.md

 &nbsp;
 ioc-deploy is a script for building and deploying ioc tags from github.
 &nbsp;
+It has two paths: the normal deploy path, and a second path that adjusts write permissions on an existing deployed release.
+&nbsp;
-It will create a shallow clone of your IOC in the standard release area at the correct path and "make" it.
+The normal deploy path will create a shallow clone of your IOC in the standard release area at the correct path and "make" it.
 If the tag directory already exists, the script will exit.
 &nbsp;
-After making the IOC, we'll write-protect all files and all directories that contain built file (e.g. those that contain files that are not tracked in git).
+In the normal path, after making the IOC, we'll write-protect all files and all directories.
 We'll also write-protect the top-level directory to help indicate completion.
+&nbsp;
+Note that this means you'll need to restore write permissions if you'd like to rebuild an existing release on a new architecture or remove it entirely.
 &nbsp;
 Example command:
 &nbsp;